Added by NetEnt. Information last updated: 01/03/2021

 The standard features don’t require too much explanation I think.
 The way it counts paylines from both sides is nice but I didn’t see it trigger exceptionally often.
 Meanwhile, the other features spice up the game quite a bit.

-The main feature during the base game is the Sticky Re-Spin Wilds, which appear when a Stacked Phantom symbol appears on both reel 1 and 5.
+The main feature during the base game is the Sticky Re-Spin Wilds, which appear when a Stacked Phantom symbol appears on reel 1 and a Stacked Masked symbol on reel 5.
 This will make these symbols sticky, make them count as wilds and trigger an automatic re-spin.
 In my experience, it hardly ever resulted in a win but it’s of course possible.

 Get 3 Scatter Symbols on the screen at the same time to start the Free Spins mode.
 This will transfer to a filled opera with a chandelier on the side of the screen, connected with 5 ropes to the 5 reels.
 If you get a Masked Phantom symbol on a reel, the rope connected to that reel will be severed.
 Once all 5 ropes are severed the free spins mode ends.